logo plus link home and picture of a trail leading to the river

 About

-fly tying desk
+fly tying bench

 Background

-Mark has spent over 25 years fly fishing the fabled rivers of the Catskill Mountains.
+Mark has spent over 30 years fly fishing the fabled rivers of the Catskill Mountains.
 When he was just 14, as is so often the custom in fly fishing, some of the local masters took him under their wings.

 These were some of the leading figures and thinkers in the world of fly fishing and fly tying.
 For years, Mark had the privilege to draw upon their collective experience and expertise.
 This allowed him to grow exponentially as a tyer and angler at an early age.